MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-vmware-cluster-architecture.md

 There are core Kubernetes workload components that you can deploy on AKS workload clusters, such as pods and deployments.

 > [!WARNING]
-> During the preview, the creation and management of the windows nodepool are not supported.
+> During the preview, the creation and management of Windows nodepools is not supported.

 ## Lifecycle management